Hiroreco/enreco-archive/recap-data/chapter-recaps/recap-c2.md

 Let’s sample just a few days to illustrate the magnitude of the madness:

 - **Day 1**: Jobs were chosen.
 Alliances formed.
 A “Dawg Pack” was established.
 Some remembered their pasts, others didn’t.
 Former lovers were now siblings.
 A green lady grew dangerously obsessed with the Princess.
 A tavern owner’s business suffered repeated sabotage.
 - **Day 2**: Chaos incarnate, the hot pink menace, a classist, brocon, and alcoholic pink, began causing relationship destruction wherever she went.
-An embarrassing fumbling performance of a red knight in front of her crush.
+An embarrassing fumbling performance of a Scarlet Knight in front of her crush.
 - **Day 3**: Incest.
 - **Day 7**: "We defeated the Curse!" — immediately followed by a gender reveal party, complete with spontaneous birth (of gas).